Morning Glory (1933 film)

-Morning Glory is a 1933 American Pre-Code drama film which tells the story of an eager would-be actress and her journey to stardom, and her gains and losses.
+Morning Glory is a 1933 American pre-Code drama film which tells the story of an excited would-be actress and her journey to stardom.
+As well as, her gains and losses.
 The picture stars Katharine Hepburn, Douglas Fairbanks Jr., and Adolphe Menjou, was adapted by Howard J. Green from a then-unproduced stage play of the same name by Zoë Akins, and was directed by Lowell Sherman.
 Hepburn won her first Academy Award for Best Actress.
 Morning Glory was remade in 1958 under the title Stage Struck.

 Plot

 Eva Lovelace is an aspiring performer from a small town who dreams of making it big on Broadway.
 Despite attending numerous auditions, she hasn't been given an opportunity yet.
-At the management office of the Easton Theatre, star actress Rita Vernon, known for her diva behavior and alcohol problem, negotiates a deal with the theater owner and producer, Louis Easton.
+At the management office of the Easton Theatre, star actress Rita Vernon, known for her diva behavior, negotiates a deal with the theater owner and producer, Louis Easton.
 Rita accepts a small role in an upcoming play in exchange for her pick of roles in the next production.
-Eva impresses Robert Hedges, an experienced actor, who agrees to help her.
+While in Easton's waiting room, Eva impresses Robert Hedges, an experienced actor, who agrees to help her.
 Playwright Joseph Sheridan is also captivated by Eva's vibrant personality.

 Months pass, and Eva struggles to find significant roles while moving frequently due to financial difficulties.
 Hedges eventually finds Eva in a desperate situation and takes her to a celebrity party at Easton's apartment.
-Inebriated, Eva makes a scene, but surprises everyone by delivering powerful Shakespearean monologues.
-She falls asleep and is put to bed by Easton's butler.
-The next morning, Easton, feeling guilty for taking advantage of Eva's innocence, confides in Sheridan and asks for his help.
-Sheridan, who is secretly in love with Eva, decides not to reveal the truth to her, causing her to leave with the belief that her night with Easton marks the start of a committed relationship.
+Inebriated after drinking on an empty stomach, Eva makes a scene but surprises everyone by delivering powerful Shakespearean monologues.
+She passes out and is put to bed by Easton's butler.
+The next morning, Easton, feeling guilty for taking advantage of Eva's innocence, confides in Sheridan and asks for his help in getting rid of her.
+Sheridan, who has fallen in love with Eva, decides not to reveal the truth to her, causing her to leave with the belief that her night with Easton marks the start of a committed relationship.

 Months go by, and Eva repeatedly tries to see Easton, who ignores her.
 Sheridan keeps his feelings hidden as well.
 Easton's theater company prepares to showcase Sheridan's new play, with Rita as the star.
 On opening night, Rita demands a written contract with a huge salary increase and half the profits from the play.
-Feeling cornered, Easton considers complying, but Sheridan suggests bringing in Eva as a surprise understudy instead.
+Feeling cornered, Easton considers complying, but Sheridan suggests bringing in Eva – who is in the cast and knows Rita's part – as a surprise understudy instead.
 Reluctantly, Easton agrees, leading to Rita storming off the set.

 In Rita's dressing room, Eva and Sheridan find themselves together.
 Overwhelmed by the sudden opportunity, Eva is filled with doubt and fear.
 She feels unable to perform in front of Easton, and questions her own talents and inevitable failure.
 Sheridan reassures her, reminding her of her strength, beauty, and natural acting abilities.
 Encouraged by his words, Eva regains her confidence and decides to embrace the role.